What month is it? Contest Month!

 Hi There, my name is Paula.
-Ham radio has been in me since I was 13 years old.
+I have been a ham since I was 13 years old.
 I got my first license in 1965 which means I've been licensed for 48 years? (yikes).
 I got my extra in 1989.
 I've been off and on the air but never away to long.
 My current station is an ICOM 756 PRO3, AL 80A, K1, K3 and KX3 Elecraft, Drake L4B, Tokyo HL-1.5KFX, LP-Pan an LPDA at 25 meters and dipoles for 80 and 160 and a shunt feed on the tower for 80.
-I prefer CW, although I am still struggling with higher speeds.
+I prefer CW.
+I enjoy sitting back and reading the mail.

 My other activity is Adventure Motorcycling.
 I like to pack up my bike with full self support and head out for a few weeks at a time.
 At this time I have 4 bikes.
 My favorite is a go anywhere with full gear dual sport called a DRZ400.
 I've traveled north to Alaska and South to Mexico on that bike.
 I also spent 4 weeks riding in ZL land a few years ago and 10 days in TI land.
 I purchased a K1 Elecraft to pack with me so I hope to chat with you QRP in some remote spot.